Personal relationships of Elvis Presley: The main women in his life

 In her memoir, Ann-Margret (Presley's co-star in Viva Las Vegas) refers to Presley as her "soulmate", but very little is revealed about their long-rumored romance, only that "in a moment of tenderness" he bought her a round bed in hot pink colors.

-On the other hand, Elvis dated many female co-stars from his movies primarily for publicity purposes.
+It is speculated that Presley dated many female co-stars from his movies primarily for publicity purposes.
 17-year-old actress Lori Williams and the singer, for instance, went out together for a while "between the making of Roustabout and Kissin' Cousins."
 She says their "courtship was not some bizarre story.
 It was very sweet and Elvis was the perfect gentleman."
 She also claims that Ann-Margret "was the love of his life."
-Significantly, there was a great publicity campaign about the romance between Elvis and Ann-Margret during the 1963 filming of Viva Las Vegas and the following weeks, which helped to increase the popularity of the young Hollywood beauty.
+Significantly, there was a great publicity campaign about the romance between Presley and Ann-Margret during the 1963 filming of Viva Las Vegas and the following weeks, which helped to increase the popularity of the young Hollywood beauty.
 Ann-Margret remained close to Presley for the remainder of his life and also attended his funeral.

 The vast majority of books (including both of Guralnick's books) on Presley contain details of his many romances and alleged affairs, including many while he was married to Priscilla.
 It has also been reported that Presley "adored to fondle and suck women's toes, and those in his entourage who were given the job of choosing companions for him would often be asked to check the girls' feet."

 According to Alan Fortas, an all-Memphis football halfback who became a bodyguard and part of the Presley entourage, "Elvis needed someone to baby more than he needed a sex partner.
 He craved the attention of someone who adored him without the threat of sexual pressure, much as a mother would."
 Furthermore, "Elvis befriended some of the young girls who used to cluster adoringly in his driveway, or outside the fence ...
-Some of the girls were as young as fourteen.
+Some of the girls were as young as fourteen."
 Fortas said they were frequent houseguests who attended his concerts as part of 'Elvis's personal traveling show.'
-Out in the backyard, they romped with Elvis in the Doughboy pool and challenged him to watermelon-seed spitting contests.
+Out in the backyard, they romped with Presley in the Doughboy pool and challenged him to watermelon-seed spitting contests.
 They also slipped into his bedroom for ... rambunctious pillow fights.
 Sometimes they would all sit cross-legged with him on the bed, flipping through his fan magazines or admiring his stuffed-animal collection.
 Often they would all lie down together and cuddle.
 But what went on was horseplay, not foreplay."
 Therefore, Guralnick writes that for "the more experienced girls it wasn't like with other Hollywood stars or even with other more sophisticated boys they knew."
 Although they offered to do things for Presley, "he wasn't really interested.
 What he liked to do was to lie in bed and watch television and eat and talk all night..."